 - The UE#2 registers to the 5GC via NG-RAN#2 and establishes a PDU Session to provide underlay network to the UE#1.

-- The UE#1 selects N3IWF and registers to the 5GC through the underlay network provided by the UE#2's PDU Session.
+- The UE#1 selects N3IWF of overlay network and registers to the 5GC through the underlay network provided by the UE#2's PDU Session.

 NOTE: There is no impact to N3IWF selection and the UE#2's PDU Session to provide connectivity to UE#1 is dedicated to the UE#1, e.g. by using dedicated DNN/S-NSSAI for the PDU Session that provides connectivity to the N3IWF.